Stabroek

 Stabroek (/nl/) is a municipality located in the Belgian province of Antwerp.
 The municipality comprises the towns of Hoevenen and Stabroek proper.
 In 2021, Stabroek had a total population of 18,680.
-The total area is 21.51 km².
+The total area is 21.51 km^{2}.
 In 2008 Stabroek celebrated its 750-year-old existence.
+Saint Catherine's Church stands in the village-center.
+It is dedicated to Catherine of Alexandria, who is the patron saint of Stabroek.